Posts Tagged ‘Clarkia’

 After a quick stop at the Black Canyon Campground to get a look at the meadows from across the river, I drove up to the trailhead on Tire Creek Road 5826.
 Thankfully the road is in fine condition.
 This early in the year, you can’t count on that.
 I was a little surprised to see quite a few snow queen (Synthyris reniformis) starting to bloom along the trail.
 There were far more than at my house, a thousand feet lower in elevation.
 There were lots of fairy slipper (Calypso bulbosa) leaves evident, some quite a deep purple.
 This is a great trail for viewing these gorgeous flowers.
 I was able to collect five more types of seeds to scan for my new gallery, but most plants had already dispersed all their seeds.
 Many seedlings are already up, among them Nemophila parvifolia and a Clarkia, most likely amoena from the tall dead stalks above them.
 I’ve seen three species here, so I can’t be sure.
 Read the rest of this entry »

 After a week of rather dreary weather, the weekend turned out to be quite nice.
 I decided I had too much to do to take the whole day off for a hike, but the clear blue sky Saturday morning (October 8) made it impossible to stay home.
 My compromise was a quick trip up to Eagles Rest—only a half hour drive and 1.5 mile round-trip hike.
 I had thought about heading farther up the road to Mount June, but as I drove up Eagles Rest Road, I could see clouds hanging on the summit.
-That made the decision to do the shorter hike easy.
-Read the rest of this entry »
+That made the decision to do the shorter and easier hike.

 Sabine and I first discovered the Youngs Rock trail in December of 2004, while looking for a sunny place to hike in the winter.
 The following year, we returned 7 times, trying to go back every 3 weeks or so to track the changing waves of wildflowers.
 We found unusual plants almost every time.
 Each time we returned, we thought we’d seen it all, only to be surprised by another exciting find.
 I’d been there 17 times all together, but somehow I’d missed seeing most of the July blooming.
 So yesterday (July 12), we headed back there again.
 I was quite certain that, this time, we wouldn’t find anything special.